oracle-livelabs/analytics-ai/atom-oac/expose-vb-webview/expose-vb-webview.md

         - Logging in to the container registry
         - Deploying the function to your application

-    Note: Since we imported the example function file, you don't need to initialize a new fn.
+   > **Note:** Since we imported the example function file, you don't need to initialize a new fn.
 Instead, start at step 3

+   > **Note** Switch into the function directory and/or run the commands from VS code console before running the fn commands

     ![Fn Deploy Steps](images/fn-deploy-steps.png)